FAQs about Annual Employee Training

 - When do I need to take this training?

-This training will be offered for the period of March 1 to April 7, 2017.
+The dedicated one-month training window for this program will be March 1-30, 2018.
+However, University Ethics and Compliance made the training available on January 16 if you would like to complete it early.
 Newly hired faculty and staff will be required to complete this online training module as part of their onboarding process.

 - How do I access the training?